The Voice of Firestone: Theme songs

-Idabelle Firestone (Mrs. Harvey Firestone) was the composer and lyricist of the program's opening and closing theme songs.
+Idabelle Firestone (Mrs. Harvey S. Firestone) was the composer and lyricist of the program's opening and closing theme songs.
 She wrote "In My Garden" in 1933 which became the Firestone Hour's opening theme until 1940.
 In that year "In My Garden" was banned from use by ASCAP due to a composers' dispute.
 Mrs. Firestone then introduced the popular "If I Could Tell You" which became the show's opening theme song for all its remaining years.
 "In My Garden" became the closing theme later when the dispute was resolved.
 Tenor Richard Crooks, the longtime host of the radio broadcasts (from 1928 to 1945), recorded "If I Could Tell You" for RCA Victor.
 Soprano Eleanor Steber, a frequent Firestone host following Crooks, also recorded both of Idabelle Firestone's songs.

 New England Conservatory holdings

 The New England Conservatory houses documents and recordings related to The Voice of Firestone.